Location

 Communications

-The International dial code for New Zealand is +64.
-The Area/City code for the Taranaki region (including New Plymouth) is 6.
+The international dial code for New Zealand is +64.
+The area/city code for Auckland is 9.

 © EAGE 2025 (version 1.0.5.0) Privacy FAQ IAPCO